-Today, Solespire celebrates 5 years, since it was incorporated in 2017 by me and my father, Kris Cyganiak.
+Today, Solespire celebrates five years since it was incorporated in 2017 by me and my father, Kris Cyganiak.
 As co-founders of Solespire, our story as startup entrepreneurs dates back decades, collectively.

 In 1995, Kris created CompuSource Technology, which distributed computers on a wholesale and retail level, with import sources across North America.
 CompuSource also provided technical consulting and onsite maintenance of computer systems.
 Ten years later, during the summer of 2005, Kris and I were renovating our family’s rental properties, when we together envisioned an online real estate magazine and directory that could serve as a portal for local discovery.
 We even sketched the wireframe of the website we envisioned, on a piece of drywall.
 At the time, I was in high school, while working remotely as a web developer and content creator for a sports entertainment company in the United States.
 Four years later, after I turned 20 in 2009, my father and I launched BuyRIC.